Impact

 Risk and Exploitability

 The advisory rates the vulnerability as High severity, with a CVSS score of 8.8.
-No EPSS score is provided, and the vulnerability has not been included in the CISA KEV catalog.
+The EPSS score is < 1%, indicating a very low but non‑zero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector is the delivery of a malicious webpage that a user opens in Chrome; this inference is drawn from the description stating that a crafted HTML page can trigger the overflow.
 Exploitation requires remote delivery of the page; no additional network or local conditions are explicitly mentioned, and the vulnerability is mitigated by applying the patch.

 OpenCVE Enrichment